Written by Jonathan Richter

 7. YouTube was originally a video dating Web site

-Today it’s the most popular video sharing platform, but in its inception YouTube was set up to be an online video dating site.
+Today it’s the most popular video sharing platform.
+But in its inception, the founders set up YouTube to be an online video dating site.
 Launched on Valentine’s Day 2005, the unofficial slogan “Tune in, Hook up” didn’t exactly reach worldwide appeal.

 The YouTube team noticed that people were beginning to upload videos other than dating profiles, such as planes randomly taking off and landing.
 This led to co-founder Jawed Karim posting “the first video on YouTube” titled “Me at the zoo“.